2019 March 28 to April 8

 Welcome to Mexico City, the largest metropolitan area in the Western Hemisphere.
 Grab your bags and enjoy your transfer to our hotel.
 To celebrate our arrival, we’ll enjoy a welcome drink at a nearby restaurant which overlooks the Cathedral and National Palace.
 After that, we will have our welcome dinner at the Azul Historico, a dining experience that beautifully entwines both indoor and outdoor atmospheric elements.

-Today we will visit the Pyramids of Teotihuacan, a World Heritage Site and enormous archaeological complex.
+First, on the list today is a visit to the Pyramids of Teotihuacan, a World Heritage Site and an enormous archaeological complex.
 We will marvel at the Temple of Quetzalcoatl, Pyramids of the Sun and the Moon and even see how families lived around the time of 100 BC.
 After the pyramids, we will have a traditional lunch served in a private home and then head to the Shrine of Guadalupe.
 The Shrine is located in the Basilica of Guadalupe and is an important pilgrimage site and one of the most frequented churches in the world.
-We’ll then follow this with an evening stroll through entertaining pedestrian walkways.
+Then this evening, enjoy a stroll through entertaining pedestrian walkways.
 Tonight we will dine at a tasty rustic restaurant.

 Today, we’ll see an early morning performance of Ballet Folklorico at the Palace of Fine Arts where we’ll experience colorful song and dance.
 Afterward, we will travel to Puebla, where we will have lunch at a lively café in the town square.
 We’ll check into our hotel in the Centro Historico District, then take a walking tour of Puebla.
 Along the way, you’ll have the opportunity to visit markets with antiques, crafts, and tianguis.
 We’ll then take a culinary tasting tour of the local market.

 This morning, we will visit the Great Pyramid of Cholula, the largest pyramid constructed in the world.
-Then we will visit two baroque churches: San Francisco Acatepec and Santa Maria Tonanzintla, then pause for lunch.
-After lunch we will see the Amparo Museum, followed by the Rosary Chapel, the Church of Santo Domingo.
-To conclude the day, we will experience live music and dinner at the La Casa del Mendrugo, where you can see a unique skull and other art.
+Next, we will visit two baroque churches: San Francisco Acatepec and Santa Maria Tonanzintla, then pause for a delicious lunch.
+Then we will enjoy the Amparo Museum, followed by the Rosary Chapel and the Church of Santo Domingo.
+To conclude the day, we will experience live music and dinner at the La Casa del Mendrugo, where you can see a unique skull and other interesting art.

 Today we will make our way from Puebla to Cuernavaca, The City of Eternal Spring.
-We will check into our hotel and enjoy lunch at the House Restaurant located inside.
-After that, we will visit the Palace of Cortes that sits on a large tract of land awarded to Cortes after his conquests.
-We’ll visit the Cuernavaca Cathedral and then make our way to the Robert Brady Museum, a large collection of visually stunning art.
-We will finish the day with dinner at Casa Hidalgo.
+After checking into our hotel, we will enjoy lunch at the House Restaurant located inside.
+We will visit the Palace of Cortes that sits on a large tract of land awarded to Cortes after his conquests.
+Then we will visit the Cuernavaca Cathedral and make our way to the Robert Brady Museum, a large collection of visually stunning art.
+Tonight we will enjoy another delicious meal together.

 Today we will say goodbye to Cuernavaca and hello to Taxco, The Silver City.
 This area is home to the Xochicalco, an ancient fortified city with impressive ruins.
-These ruins include influences from the Aztec, Zapotec, and Olmec people.
-We’ll then have lunch on our way to our resort hotel, Pueblo Lindo.
+Therefore, these ruins include influences from the Aztec, Zapotec, and Olmec people.
+Next, we will have lunch on our way to our resort hotel, Pueblo Lindo.
 We’ll have a fun introductory walk along the hillside lanes of Taxco, then let you explore the wonderful dining choices that this city has to offer.

 Today we’ll visit the Taxco Cathedral.
-Then we’ll have a traditional pazole lunch at a local restaurant.
+Next, we’ll have a traditional pazole lunch at a local restaurant.
 Following lunch, we’ll head to the William Spratling Museum, where we can see some of the renowned silver creations of William Spratling.
-In the late afternoon we’ll enjoy some live music and dancing in the Zocalo, then head out for dinner.
+In the late afternoon, we’ll enjoy some live music and dancing in the Zocalo, then head out for dinner.

-We’ll start our day visiting Chapultepec Park.
-We’ll then go to the local Anthropological Museum, to see the world’s largest pre-Columbian relics, artifacts, and art.
+Today we will start out by visiting Chapultepec Park.
+Then we will go to the local Anthropological Museum, to see the world’s largest pre-Columbian relics, artifacts, and art.
 We’ll enjoy lunch before heading to Chapultepec Castle, the only castle in North America to have ever housed actual sovereigns.
 Afterward, we will head to the Tamayo Museum of Contemporary Art, where you’ll marvel at international contemporary art collections.
 We’ll finish our day with food and some great atmosphere.